 Overview

-Most people involved with Medical Education International are Macedonia medical students who speak English.
+Most people involved with Medical Education International are North Macedonia medical students who speak English.
 Common medical education subjects include wound care, breast cancer screening, geriatrics, clinical reasoning, bedside teaching techniques, telemedicine.
 Recent specialist education has been provided by pediatric endocrinology, emergency medicine, physical medicine and rehabilitation, general pediatrics, palliative care, toxicology, adult gastroenterology, clinical pharmacy.